mortizm1988/PhD_accounting_governance/slides.md

 What information?

+- Ideally, economic income: total value created by the company during a specific period, net of the costs of all inputs used in the production process.
+  - Not only operating and financial income, but also unrealized gain and losses.
-- Ideally, economic profits: drivers, type, and distribution across stakeholders.
+  - Income Drivers (luck? talent? segment?), type (transitory?), and distribution across stakeholders.

-Accounting vs Economic profits:
+Accounting vs Economic income:
-- Accounting profits act as **surrogates** for economic profits as long as less costly alternative sources do not provide similar or better information on rents.
+- Accounting income act as **surrogates** for economic income as long as less costly alternative sources do not provide similar or better information on rents.

 ---
 ## Definition of  Financial Accounting Information